MitraDP/Detection-of-Surface-Defects-in-Magnetic-Tile-Images/README.md

 </p>

 ## Objective
 One of the most laborious parts of quality control of magnetic tile manufacturing is surface defect detection.
-Blowhole and Crack have a crucial impact on the quality of the tiles.
+Blowhole and crack have a crucial impact on the quality of the tiles.
 The goal of this study is binary semantic segmentation of the Blowhole_Crack_Free dataset.

 ## Evaluation Metrics